nikoheikkila/nikoheikkila.fi/content/uses/index.md

 ![Visual Studio Code with Palenight color theme and Operator Mono font](https://f001.backblazeb2.com/file/nikoheikkila-fi/vscode.png)

 My editor of choice is Visual Studio Code which I migrated to after using Atom and Sublime Text for some years.
 I dislike using full-blown IDEs as they are mostly resource hogs offering very little extra value to my workflow.
-Respectively, I'm too lazy to spend hours editing tweaking setings for barebone editors like Vim and Emacs.
+Respectively, I'm too lazy to spend hours editing and tweaking settings for barebone editors like Vim and Emacs.
 Therefore, VS Code fits best in my niche.

 In the screenshot above I'm using a theme called [_Palenight_][theme] and a font called [Operator Mono][operator].
 VS Code synchronizes all the fancy settings and extensions across platforms natively, so I can work on one platform and seamlessly continue on another.